aowss/ms-exchange-client/README.md

 This is based on the [`shadcn-vue` Mail example](https://www.shadcn-vue.com/examples/mail.html).
 The code for that example is located [here](https://github.com/radix-vue/shadcn-vue/tree/dev/apps/www/src/examples/mail).

+Since this is a Single Page Application, we use Microsoft Graph's [Authorization code provider](https://learn.microsoft.com/en-us/graph/sdks/choose-authentication-providers?tabs=csharp#authorization-code-provider).

 The authentication aspect is based on the [MSAL.js + Vue 3 + TypeScript Sample](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/dev/samples/msal-browser-samples/vue3-sample-app).

 # To Do